DirkKramer/AvaloniaZoomAndPan/README.md

 # AvaloniaZoomAndPan

-View for enabling zooming and panning for the child of this control.
+View for zooming and panning

 Controls:
 -   MouseWheel: Zoom